Before you can

 Standard and express shipping options are available for each shipping type.

-To ship cards to cardholders who are not located in the European Union, contact your Customer Success Manager.
+To ship cards to cardholders who are not located in the European Union, contact your Account Manager.